 The City categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.
-The City's investments carried at fair value as of September 30, 2016, are as follows:
+The City's investments are carried at amortized cost as of September 30, 2017, are as follows: